 Here’s the scoop: I moved from Canon to Fuji in late 2016 when Fuji released the XT-2.
 Fuji changed my entire world.
 It introduced me to the world of mirrorless, and I ain’t never going back to DSLR life!

-For one year I shot with the Fuji XT-2, posting all of my work across the interwebs and convincing people of its magical abilities.
-I shot everything with it: commercial jobs, corporate video, agency shoots, personal work, family get-togethers.
-Even my honeymoon in Thailand.
+For one year I shot with the Fuji X-T2, posting all of my work across the interwebs and convincing people of its magical abilities.
+I shot everything with the XT-2: commercial jobs, agency shoots, personal work, family get-togethers — even my honeymoon in Thailand.
 Ah yes, the Fuji and I have made some fantastic memories together.
-“This is the only camera I ever need,” I whispered to myself one night while tucking the Fuji to sleep.
+“This is the only camera I’ll ever need,” I whispered to myself one night while tucking the Fuji to sleep.

 Oh how wrong I was.

-Flash forward a few nights later.
-“Dude, you hear about the new Sony coming out?” my friend Eric texted me.
-It must have been around midnight, right about the time our conversation always seems to center around gear lust.
+A few nights later, my friend Eric texted me.
+“Dude, you hear about the new Sony coming out?”
+It must have been around midnight, right around the time our conversations always seem to center around gear lust.

 “You gonna sell the Fuji and get it?” he goaded me.

 “No way,” I shot back.
 “I don’t really need another camera,” I said, seemingly trying to convince both him and myself.

 But then I started thinking.
-I had recently sold off all my Canon gear, so I only had the XT-2.
+I had recently sold all my Canon gear, so I only had the X-T2.
 What kind of professional photographer would I be with only one camera body?
-Sony *did* have a reputation for making good cameras.
+Sony *did* have a reputation of making good cameras.
 And the a7RIII supposedly had a lot of improvements over the previous version.
 Maybe I could just take a quick peek at the specs and see what it offered.
 No harm, no foul, right?

-Twenty minutes later, my cursor is hovering over the “Add to Cart” button as I struggle to keep myself from salivating all over my laptop.
+Twenty minutes later, my cursor hovered over the “Add to Cart” button as I struggled to keep myself from salivating all over my laptop.
 “Here goes nothing,” I said as I pre-ordered the camera.